Providing Clinical Leadership for Early-Stage IO Biotechs from a Leader Who Built Her Own Clinical Support Group

 This is a major change in regulatory expectations, but one that is focused on reducing that window of uncertainty between accelerated approval and standard/confirmatory approval to avoid continued distribution of products that do not demonstrate clear benefit and efficacy.
 In addition, identifying and implementing biomarkers in IO is a major challenge and given the increasing pressure that the accelerated approval is facing, the use of reliable biomarkers will become increasingly important for these programs.

-What is your advice to young IO companies, to get through the hurdles facing early biotechs?
+What is your advice to early-stage IO biotech companies, to get through the hurdles facing early biotechs?

-Before you got into helping small biotech companies, how did you get into the industry?
+Before you got into helping early-stage biotech companies, how did you get into the industry?

 I no longer wanted to be on-call as a nurse.
 I answered an ad because I needed a new car and it said “50% travel.”
 That’s it.
 When you take care of a patient, they either get better and go home, or they don’t.
 That was devastating for me, especially in the pediatric ICU.